-- Whilst the heritage sector creates the same sort of risk as other railways, the 56. reduced line speed and generally lower frequency of traffic mitigate the severity of outcome.
-Conversely, the nature of the ageing infrastructure and the variable expertise of the volunteer workforce cause ORR to increase the priority we give to this area.
-We find that some heritage operators lack coherent safety management systems and this steers us towards a more proactive approach to the heritage sector than we might otherwise employ. - Many heritage railways operate on infrastructure that was previously closed down by 57.
-British Rail and has been reinstated whilst others are of industrial origin - both standard and narrow gauge.
-The range of risks is similar to those of the mainline but the consequences are generally less severe.
+48. Whilst the heritage sector creates the same sort of risk as other railways, the reduced line speed and generally lower frequency of traffic mitigate the severity of outcome.
+Conversely, the nature of the ageing infrastructure and the variable expertise of the volunteer workforce cause us to increase the priority we give to this area.
+We find that some heritage operators lack coherent safety management systems and this steers us towards a more proactive approach to the heritage sector than we might otherwise employ.

+- 49. Many heritage railways operate on infrastructure that was previously closed down by British Rail and has been reinstated whilst others are of industrial origin both standard and narrow gauge.
+The range of risks is similar to those of the mainline but the consequences are generally less acute.
 Serious incidents have occurred, though.
 In June and July of 2007, for example, a series of violent rainstorms resulted in severe damage to the Severn Valley Railway with numerous landslides, blocked and washed away lines.
 The railway was closed until April 2008.
-Investigations during repairs revealed that there were some 108 drainage culverts within the infrastructure; prior to the storms SVR had records of just 28. - Structures are a generally ageing asset and resources in the heritage sector to 58. maintain and renew tunnels, embankments, cuttings and bridges can be very limited.
+Incidentally, investigations during repairs revealed that there were some 108 drainage culverts; prior to the storms SVR had records of just 28. - 50.
+Structures are a generally ageing asset and resources in the heritage sector to maintain and renew tunnels, embankments, cuttings and bridges can be very limited.
 Volunteers are at the heart of the heritage sector and many operate on a limited budget.
 Highly competent staff or contractors are needed to carry out the technical inspections required for structures.
 Inspection and maintenance regimes should be risk-based.
 As a minimum, we expect heritage operators to have a coherent inspection regime in place.
-We have seen evidence of good practice, such as North Yorkshire Moors' Railway's complete replacement of life-expired 145 year-old Bridge 30 near Goathland in 2010. - 59.
-We apply the principles of the Risk Management Maturity Model (RM3) to this sector as with any other.
-The outcome of these inspections determine where our attention is focussed in future, although previous inspections suggests that the most effective means of intervention will be assistance to develop an effective safety management system. - The heritage sector continues to grow in popularity ORR regulates some 215 self-60. contained railways above 15" gauge and one 10.25" gauge line.
-When normalised for its size, the risk of failure on heritage sector infrastructure is probably disproportionately greater than other networks; the consequences are, though, nunununun huuuuuu mitigated by the characteristics of operations.
+We have seen evidence of good practice, such as North Yorkshire Moors' Railway's complete replacement of life-expired 145 year old Bridge 30 near Goathland in 2010. - 51.
+In particular we apply the principles of the Risk Management Maturity Model (RM3) to this sector as with any other.
+The outcome of these inspections determine where our attention is focussed in future, although previous inspections suggests that the most effective means of intervention will be assistance to develop an effective safety management system. - 52.
+The heritage sector continues to grow in popularity ORR regulates some 215 self-contained railways above 15" gauge and one 10.25" gauge line.
+When normalised for its size, the risk of failure on heritage sector infrastructure is probably disproportionately greater than other networks; the consequences are, though, mitigated by the characteristics of operations.
 ORR has been working with the Heritage sector to ensure that guidance specific to their needs is developed for infrastructure inspection and maintenance.
-Work is also planned to critically review the arrangements for civils asset management in the heritage sector in more detail - starting with the examination and maintenance of structures.
+As this sector-specific guidance grows in maturity and becomes embedded so ORR activity will become more reactive in nature.

-11. ORR Activity
+ORR Activity